boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 "designated facility" means a Provincial mental health facility, psychiatric unit or observation unit;

-"director" means a person appointed under the regulations to be in charge of a designated facility and includes a person authorized by a director to exercise a power or carry out a duty conferred or imposed on the director under this Act or the Patients Property Act;
+"director" means a person appointed under the regulations made under section 43 to be in charge of a designated facility and includes a person authorized by a director to exercise a power or carry out a duty conferred or imposed on the director under this Act or the Patients Property Act;

 "near relative" means a grandparent, parent, child, spouse, sibling, half sibling, friend, caregiver or companion designated by a patient and includes the legal guardian of a minor and a representative under an agreement made under the Representation Agreement Act and a committee having custody of the person of a patient under the Patients Property Act;